-Initial medicine choices are dependent on the presence or absence of compelling indications.
+Initial medicine choices are dependent on the presence or absence of compelling indications for specific medicines.

-Medicine treatment without compelling indications (see table below for a list of compelling indications and recommendations for treatment).
+Medicine treatment without compelling indications (see table below: Stepwise treatment without compelling indications, for a list of compelling indications and recommendations for specific medicines).